2018 Baseball Nova Scotia Award Winners

 Ken Evans Award - Alex Lawrie (Dartmouth)

 Alex Lawrie was first identified and entered our High Performance Group five years ago.
 In the subsequent five years, Alex has progressed from working local games in Dartmouth to working the plate for game 7 of this year's NSSBL finals.
-He has also attended multiple umpire camps in the USA and in 2016 worked a year in the Can-Am league, based in Quebec.
+He has also attended multiple umpire camps in the USA and in 2016 worked a year in the Can-Am league, based in New York, but with the majority of appearances in Ontario and Quebec.
 Alex entered our National program in 2016, attending his first National last year at the 15U event.
 This year, Alex umpired at the Baseball Canada Cup.
 While the headlines for Nova Scotia at the surrounded the great showing of our team in taking home the Bronze medal, it wouldn't be a stretch to say that Alex's performance was even better.
 Alex's work was outstanding and he received rave reviews by anyone who saw him.
-Alex's performance earned him a Plate assignment for one of the Semi-Final games and 3rd base in the Bronze Medal game.
+Alex's performance earned him a Plate assignment for one of the Semi-Final games and 2nd base in the Bronze Medal game.
 Overall, Alex earned a rating of "Accomplished" from the supervisors.
 What does that mean?
 To get this rating, the umpire must exceed expectations - not just in one game, but throughout the event.
 To do so at such a high profile event is a rare occurrence.
 As an analogy, if he were a player, that means he would be on the All-Star team.
 Through his efforts, he is now recommended to work at any level national event and is certainly on pace to perhaps some day work an International event.
 Alex's performance in 2018 is likely the best we have seen from a Nova Scotia umpire in at least the past five years, which has certainly earned him the Ken Evans award.